maskx/OData/README.md

 Dynamic generate OData Controller from SQL Server.
 It expose the database to client through web API.
-Through this generated web API, client can query/insert/delete/update the database table , invoke the stored procedure, query the view and table-valued function.
-the web API is followed the OData protocol ([http://www.odata.org/](http://www.odata.org/))
+Through the generated web API, client can query/insert/delete/update the database table , invoke the stored procedure, query the view and table-valued function. the web API is followed the OData protocol ([http://www.odata.org/](http://www.odata.org/))